DomoApps/Test-AI-Review/docs/Domo-App-APIs/AppDB-API.md

 ### Delete Document

-Permanently deletes a document from your application's collection.
+Permanently deletes a document from your application's Collection.

 <!-- theme: danger -->

 > #### Warning
 >
 > This is destructive and cannot be reversed.
-Note: Deleting documents in an AppDB collection may have performance implications with regard to syncing to its corresponding dataset in Domo if the `syncEnabled` property is set to `true` for the collection.
+Deleting documents in an AppDB Collection may have performance implications with regard to syncing to its corresponding DataSet in Domo if the `syncEnabled` property is set to `true` for the Collection.
 > Code Example
 > domo.delete(`/domo/datastores/v1/collections/Users/documents/1e61d99d-9885-419a-a33e-3be3941ee720`);